Back to Search Results | New Search |

 The curriculum consists of eight sequential lessons each focusing on a specific topic.
 It is recommended that each lesson is taught in order once a week, over a two-month period.
 The curriculum was written to follow several adult learning theories.
 Three supplemental lessons that focus on infant and maternal nutrition are also included.
 Each of these lessons contains worksheets, a handout, visuals, and enhancements.

-The Educator’s Guide is the main resource component.
-The first section of the guide consists of an introduction and background material.
-The bulk of the Educator’s Guide consists of the eight lesson plans.
+The Educatorís Guide is the main resource component.
+The bulk of the Educatorís Guide consists of the eight lesson plans.
 Lessons each have their own goals, key messages, targeted food behavior change, participant worksheets and handouts.
-There are tips to help prepare the lesson for the educator, as well as an outline with a suggested duration for each activity or discussion.
+There are tips to help prepare the lesson for the educator, as well as an outline for each activity or discussion.
 Each week there is a welcome and review, and participants are challenged to set goals for the coming week.
-The guide includes information about teaching adults, practical tips on issues that may arise, and advice on creating a welcoming environment in the classroom and helping participants set attainable goals.
+The guide includes information about teaching adults, practical tips on issues that may arise, and advice on creating a welcoming environment and helping participants set attainable goals.

 Eating Smart, Being Active has a number of additional components.
-Most lessons have 3 display visuals.
-These mini-posters highlight key messages from each of the lessons.
+Most lessons have 3 display visuals which highlight key messages from each of the lessons.
 Lesson planning and preparation tear sheets feature a checklist for the educator.

-Additional components for participants include a 7 x 8 ˝” booklet that features activity tips, money saving advice, and helpful hints from each of the lessons.
-The Physical Activity booklet includes low-impact exercises, and at least one photograph to go along with each activity described.
+Additional components for participants include a booklet that features activity tips, money saving advice, and helpful hints from each of the lessons.
+The Physical Activity booklet includes low-impact exercises, and at least one photograph to go along with each activity.
 Another participant enhancement is a cookbook that also features cooking advice and tips.
-Recipes are divided into chapters that correspond with each of the lessons.
+Recipes are divided into chapters that correspond with the lessons.
 A nutrition facts panel is included for all recipes.
-The cookbook won the 2012 Award for Public Excellence (APEX) sponsored by the Editors of Writer's Web Watch, published by Communications Concepts, Inc. Finally, participants are also provided with a lesson enhancement as a tool to help the participant adopt one of the key behaviors taught in the lesson.
+The cookbook won the 2012 Award for Public Excellence (APEX) sponsored by the Editors of Writer's Web Watch, published by Communications Concepts, Inc. Finally, participants are also provided with a lesson enhancement as a tool to help them adopt one of the key behaviors taught in the lesson.
 These incentives include reusable grocery bags, tote bags, an apron, measuring cups, and more.